OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 * The "Test Step Results" field of the Test Run entity's behaviour as in `codebeamer/codebeamerX`:
   * When a test run is created, `codebeamer/codebeamerX` creates a child run for each associated test case, and the original run serves as the Parent(Main) Run.
-  * When `codebeamer/codebeamerX` is the target system in {{SITENAME}}:
+  * When `codebeamer/codebeamerX` is the target system in <code class="expression">space.vars.SITENAME</code>:
-    * {{SITENAME}} will consider the test steps available at the time of Test Run creation to update the test step result.
+    * <code class="expression">space.vars.SITENAME</code> will consider the test steps available at the time of Test Run creation to update the test step result.
 Consequently, the source system's test step data will be discarded.
-If the number of test steps to be updated differs from the test steps on the targeted Test Runs, the {{SITENAME}} will fail to update the Test Step Results.
+If the number of test steps to be updated differs from the test steps on the targeted Test Runs, the <code class="expression">space.vars.SITENAME</code> will fail to update the Test Step Results.
       * Reason: Test Step Results are associated with the specific version of the test case.
 Hence, only Test Step Results can be updated, and the original test steps cannot be updated.
-    * If the "Test Step Results" need to be updated more than once, ensure that the {{SITENAME}} is configured in a way that the status is updated to a valid value to allow further updates to the Test Step Result.
+    * If the "Test Step Results" need to be updated more than once, ensure that the <code class="expression">space.vars.SITENAME</code> is configured in a way that the status is updated to a valid value to allow further updates to the Test Step Result.
 It can be achieved using the [Workflow Transition](../integrate/mapping-configuration.md#workflow-transition).
       * Reason: Test Step Results can be updated only when the Parent (Main) Test Run and Child Test Run are not in a Finished, Suspended, or Closed state.
 Additionally, once the Test Step Results are updated, `codebeamer/codebeamerX` sets the status of the test run to "Finished", which means it cannot be updated until it is restarted/ its status is updated.

 > **Note**: Since `codebeamer/codebeamerX` creates the child test run, configure the Status field settings with the "Set" distribution rule so the Child Test Run's status can also be updated based on the status of the Parent Test Run.